INVESTOR HREDD PRECISION TOOLS

 >

-Migrant workers, day laborers, seasonal employees, workers hired through labor intermediaries, factory workers subject to production quotas or piece rate payments, and non-employees without written contracts are among the most vulnerable workers in supply chains.
+Migrant workers, day laborers, seasonal employees, workers hired through labor intermediaries and are often forced to pay recruitment fees, factory workers subject to production quotas or piece rate payments, and non-employees without written contracts – including "family labor," where women or children work but only men are paid, are among the most vulnerable workers in supply chains.
 They are typically marginalized due to their migration or worker status and lack of financial security.
 In some cases, these workers travel long distances from their homes and live in employer-provided housing, leaving them isolated, without resources, and dependent on the employer or labor contractor.
 In some industries, it is common for workers to bring their children, increasing the risk of child exploitation as these children miss school to help their parents instead.
 The precarity these workers face means they may be more easily intimidated, prone to accept dangerous working conditions, and more likely to experience confiscation of identity documents, debt bondage, wage theft, or forced labor.
+For land-based investments, indigenous peoples face the risks related to the denial of free, prior, and informed consent.

-The risk of forced labor increases with subcontracting, a pervasive practice across industries.[1]
-Subcontracting often takes place under the table and cannot be detected through usual audits, even when audits are conducted on site.
+[1] Subcontracting often takes place under the table and cannot be detected through usual audits, even when audits are conducted on site.
 Garment industry workers may do embroidery or other piecework at home or at an uncertified subcontracting facility.
 In construction, day laborers may be hired off site and on terms agreed to only verbally.
 In agriculture, a labor contractor or “crew boss” may recruit, hire, transport, and pay workers directly, putatively outside of the purview of the farm owner.

 A 2023 investigation by Repórter Brasil found that 17 workers, including a 15-year-old girl and two boys ages 16 and 17, were rescued from modern slavery on coffee farms in the Minas Gerais state of Brazil, one of Starbucks’ largest suppliers.
 The farms held the Starbuck’s C.A.F.E.
-(Coffee and Farmer Equity) Practices and Rainforest Alliance certifications.[2]
+(Coffee and Farmer Equity) Practices and Rainforest Alliance initiatives.[2]
 The rescued workers had come far from home to perform seasonal coffee harvesting and reported to a middleman who illegally recruited them and then withheld their wages among other abuses.[3]
-In January 2024, the National Consumers League brought a lawsuit in the District of Columbia Circuit Court accusing Starbucks of misleading consumers with claims of "100% ethical" coffee and tea sourcing, citing weaknesses of the certifications that Starbucks relies upon in protecting migrant laborers.[4]
+In January 2024, the National Consumers League brought a lawsuit in the District of Columbia Circuit Court accusing Starbucks of misleading consumers with claims of "100% ethical" coffee and tea sourcing, citing weaknesses of the initiatives that Starbucks relies upon in protecting migrant laborers.[4]

 Even when standards do account for vulnerable workers, a lack of specificity around how they should be implemented can result in a failure to mitigate risk and ensure that marginalized people are protected.
 The Bonsucro Smallholder Production Standard introduced in 2018 specifically accounted for vulnerable farmworkers in one of its core indicators required of participating sugar processors at the time: